Houthis order US, British nationals to leave Yemen

 Houthi top negotiator Mohammed Abdulsalam confirmed the letter’s authenticity to Reuters.

-The Houthi controls much of Yemen after nearly a decade of war against a US-backed and Saudi-led coalition.
-The war has shifted to a no-war, no-peace stalemate as the fighting has largely stopped, but both parties have failed to renew formally a UN-brokered ceasefire.
+The British embassy said staff had not yet been told to leave and the mission was in close contact with the UN on the issue.

-US and British warplanes, ships and submarines have launched dozens of air strikes across Yemen in retaliation for Houthi attacks as container vessels have been forced to divert from the Red Sea, the fastest freight route from Asia to Europe.
+“The UN provide vital assistance to the Yemeni people ... via the very sea routes that the Houthis are jeopardising,” the British mission in Yemen said in a statement.
+“Nothing should be done that hinders their ability to deliver,” it added.

-US and British forces on Tuesday targeted a Houthi underground storage site as well as missile and surveillance capabilities, the Pentagon said.
+The Houthi movement controls much of Yemen after nearly a decade of war against a US-backed and Saudi-led coalition.
+The war has shifted to a “no-war, no-peace” stalemate as the fighting has largely stopped, but both parties have failed to renew formally a UN-brokered ceasefire.